-Furnace filters need to be changed every couple of months, depending on the kind you use.
+Furnace filters need to be changed every several months, depending on the model you use.

-Unsure when you last replaced yours?
-Pull it out and tilt it toward the light.
-If there’s no light visible, get a new one.
+Can’t remember when you last replaced yours?
+Remove it and angle it toward the light.
+If there’s no light visible, replace it.

 3. Clean the Inside

 Remove the blower door and vacuum up dust.

 Then examine your air conditioner’s drain line—it’s a supple plastic tube.
 If it’s scummy, you can clean it by pouring thinned bleach through the tube to flush the line.
 Or you can replace the tube.

 Scrub the drain port using a small, round paintbrush.
 Hook up the drain tube and turn the power back on.

 Related: How to Keep Your Air Conditioner Running Well Through Fall